By Natalie Simmel, USAG Bavaria Public Affairs

 In November 2010, the Bundestag, Germany’s parliament, passed a federal law that is much more specific about winter tires.
 This German federal law was amended in 2015 to require the use of winter tires when conditions are icy.
 As of January 2018, new winter tires must be marked with the Alpine-Symbol (a 3-peak mountain with a snowflake in the center).

-If you own all-season tires or winter tires marked with M+S and produced prior to 2018, they are still approved until Sept.
+All-season tires or winter tires marked with M+S and produced prior to 2018 may only be used until Sept.
 30, 2024.

 The law also apply to motorbikes, trucks and buses, regardless of whether the driver is the owner or is renting the vehicle.
 All of these vehicles must be equipped with winter tires if you drive in snow or icy conditions.